Pylons/pyramid-sphinx-themes/README.rst

 Environment
 -----------

-At the bare minimum you'll need the following for doing development:
+At the bare minimum you'll need the following for hacking on this project:

 - `Python <https://www.python.org/downloads/>`_
 - `Virtualenv <http://virtualenv.readthedocs.org/en/latest/virtualenv.html#installation>`_